yt-dlp/yt-dlp/CONTRIBUTING.md

 $ hatch run install
 ```

-before creating commits so that the pre-commit hooks are properly initialized.
+so that required checks run automatically before a commit (using pre-commit).
 After this you can use `hatch shell` to enable a virtual environment that has development dependencies as well as `yt-dlp` installed.

 Scripts can be used to run simple tasks, like linting or testing, without having to run `hatch shell` first: